Pallad grenade launcher

 The Pallad (also known as the wz.
 1974) is a 40 mm Polish underslung grenade launcher, developed for use with the AKM assault-rifle and intended to replace the kbkg wz.
 1960 grenade-launcher rifle.
 The name of the weapon reflects the Polish-language word for palladium.

 The development of the weapon drew on concepts provided by Józef Brodacki.

 The wz.
 1983 Pallad D, the stand-alone version of the wz.
-74, features a stock and AK type pistol grip.
+74, features a stock and AK-type pistol grip.

 There are also variants compatible with 40x46mm NATO named GP-40 (40x46mm version of wz.
 74 Pallad) and GS-40 (40x46mm version of wz.
 83 Pallad-D).

+Design

+The Pallad grenade launcher is a single-shot weapon adapted for mounting under the barrel of a rifle (wz.
+1974) or as a stand-alone weapon (wz.
+1983).
+The wz.
+1974 grenade launcher is suspended from the rifle at two points: at the front using the barrel clamp of the grenade launcher and at the rear using a bracket that connects the grenade launcher to a special rifle bed.

+The basic elements of the weapon are: